 The Board is supported by its committees in fulfillment of its risk oversight responsibilities.
 For example, our Audit and Risk Committee focuses on our overall financial risk by evaluating our internal controls and disclosure policies as well as ensuring the integrity of our financial statements and periodic reports.
-The Audit and Risk Committee also monitors compliance with legal and regulatory requirements.
+The Audit and Risk Committee also monitors compliance with legal and regulatory requirements and oversees our risk and compliance framework, including risks related to cybersecurity, information security and data privacy, and our code of conduct and ethics.
 At its meetings, our Audit and Risk Committee receives reports concerning material risks and significant updates on compliance and risk management matters from our Chief Legal Officer and other executive officers, as necessary.
 Our Compensation and Leadership Development Committee strives to create incentives that encourage an appropriate level of risk-taking consistent with our business strategy.
-Finally, our Nominating and Corporate Governance Committee ensures that our governance policies and procedures are appropriate in light of the risks we face.
+Finally, our Nominating and Corporate Governance Committee works to ensure that our governance policies and procedures are appropriate in light of the risks we face.